igorlima/unapologetic-snippets/docs/algorithms-data-structures/snippets/golang/README.md

 There are some built-in functions in Go, for example, the `println` and `print` functions.
 We can call these functions without importing any packages.

+### Variadic Functions

+The last parameter of a function can be a variadic parameter.
+Each function can have at most one variadic parameter.

+Variadic function declarations are similar to general function declarations.
+The difference is that the last parameter of a variadic function must be variadic parameter.

+All function arguments are passed by copy

 ## Expressions, Statements

 Simply speaking, an expression represents a value and a statement represents an